 - Spit out the sputum into the sample cup.

-- Keep coughing up sputum until the cup is filled to the marker (approximately one teaspoon).
+- Keep coughing up sputum until the cup is filled to the marker, which is approximately 1 teaspoon.

-- Write your name and the date on the cup label.
+- Write your name, your date of birth, and the date of collection on the cup label.

 Take the sample to the clinic or laboratory, as instructed.
-The sample can be refrigerated for up to 24 hours, if needed.
-Do not freeze it or store it at room temperature.
+The sample can be refrigerated for up to 24 hours if needed.
+Don’t freeze it or store it at room temperature.

 If you still cannot cough up sputum, your doctor will do a bronchoscopy to collect sputum directly from your lungs.

 Bronchoscopy is a simple procedure that takes about 30 to 60 minutes.
-It is often done in the doctor’s office, and the patient usually remains awake.
+It’s often done in the doctor’s office while you’re awake.

-Do not to take medicines that thin your blood the day before your bronchoscopy.
-These medicines include aspirin, Motrin, Advil, and Aleve.
-You may take Tylenol if needed for pain.
-You will also be asked not to eat or drink anything the night before the procedure.
+You may take acetaminophen (Tylenol) if needed for pain.
+You’ll also be asked not to eat or drink anything the night before the procedure.

 Bronchoscopy is performed as follows: